Commission Problems Look Intimidating. They Shouldn't.

 Reading through scenarios is the first step.
 Solving them under time pressure is where the real confidence comes from.

-The Math Coach generates fresh commission problems with different numbers every time.
-Get one wrong and it walks you through each step so you can see exactly where your setup broke down.
-Not just "the answer is $8,677.50" but the full chain from sale price to associate's share.
+The Math Coach gives you focused commission practice with step-by-step explanations.
+Get one wrong and it walks you through the setup so you can see where your chain broke down.
+Not just "the answer is $8,677.50" but the full path from sale price to associate's share.

 Timed practice simulates real exam pressure.
 Two minutes per question.
 Enough time if you know the formula.
 Not enough time to figure it out from scratch.